 As you start, consider contacting local school districts or organizations to share your services.
 Parents often ask teachers for recommendations for outside tutoring for their children, and local organizations (hint: search for them in Facebook Groups) will be a great conduit linking you to the people who need your help.

-No matter what the economy looks like, people will still need to manage their taxes and companies will need to balance their books.
-Many businesses view accountants as essential members of their teams.
+No matter what the economy looks like, people will still need accounting services – that is, they’ll still need someone to manage their taxes and balance their books.
+Many businesses view accountants as indispensable members of their teams.
 They turn to them for advice during difficult financial periods, especially during recessions.

 Also, investigate liability insurance to protect yourself from business risk.
-There is specific coverage just for accountants that protects from financial losses resulting in claims of negligence, errors, or missions while you are performing your role.
+There is specific coverage just for accountants that offers protection from financial losses resulting in claims of negligence, errors, or omissions while you’re performing your role.